microsoft/aksworkshop/README.md

 - The website is running on an [Azure Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/)
 - The `master` branch gets deployed to the production slot [aksworkshop.io](https://aksworkshop.io)
 - The `staging` branch gets deployed to the staging slot [staging.aksworkshop.io](https://staging.aksworkshop.io)
-- The `devsecops` branch gets deployed to the staging slot [devsecops.aksworkshop.io](https://devsecops.aksworkshop.io)
+- The `devsecops` branch gets deployed to the devsecops slot [devsecops.aksworkshop.io](https://devsecops.aksworkshop.io)

 ## Contributing